Battle of Point 175: Prelude

 On 23 November, the 6th New Zealand Brigade of the 2nd New Zealand Division advanced westwards along the Trigh Capuzzo to Point 175, preparatory to descending the valley to Sidi Rezegh.
 Minefields delayed the move and the last leg began at 3:00 a.m. on 24 November.
 As dawn broke the New Zealanders realised that they had arrived at Bir el Chleta by mistake; the headquarters staff of the Afrika Korps discovered that they had been surrounded by the New Zealanders by mistake and were taken prisoner.
 Point 175 was held by I and II battalions of the 361st Afrika Regiment of the Division z.b.V.
 Afrika, which had an unusually large number of machine-guns and mortars.
 The New Zealanders and the attached Infantry tanks from the 1st Army Tank Brigade overran the German defenders and took 200 prisoners.

 By 25 November the 6th and 4th New Zealand brigades had advanced westwards from Point 175 along the Trigh Capuzzo, the valleys either side and along the Sidi Rezegh ridge.
 The 4th Brigade reached Zaafran to the north by dawn and the 6th Brigade arrived, via the blockhouse 2 mi west of Point 175, at Sidi Rezegh airfield.
 After a night attack on Sidi Rezegh ridge on 25 November, Belhamed was captured.
 The 6th Brigade was partly pinned down on the airfield and partly forced down the escarpment near the Sidi Rezegh tomb.
 The Tobruk garrison broke out and captured Ed Duda on 26 November as the New Zealanders repulsed a German counter-attack.
-During the night the 6th New Zealand Brigade attacked again and annihilated the 9th Bersaglieri Battalion, during the capture of all of the Sidi Rezegh ridge.
+During the night the 6th New Zealand Brigade attacked again and annihilated a Bersaglieri battalion, during the capture of all of the Sidi Rezegh ridge.
 The 19th Battalion made a flank march to Ed Duda and linked with the Tobruk garrison.